-In the case where an enterprise sets up certain criteria for distributors handling its goods and thereby limits distributors that can handle its goods to those which meet the criteria, it is possible that the enterprise prohibits those distributors from reselling its products to any distributor other than those authorized to handle its products.
+When an enterprise sets up certain criteria for distributors handling its products and thereby limits distributors that can handle its products to those which meet the criteria, there are cases in which the enterprise prohibits those distributors from reselling its products to any distributor other than those authorized to handle its products.
 An act of this type is called selective distribution.

-Selective distribution does not normally pose problems under the Antimonopoly Act in the case where the criteria set for distributors that handle the goods concerned are found to be based on reasonably rational grounds in terms of the interests of consumers, such as for maintaining the quality of the goods or for ensuring proper use of the goods, and also where criteria equivalent to those mentioned above are applicable to other distributors which wish to handle the goods.
+Selective distribution does not normally pose problems under the Antimonopoly Act in the case where the criteria set for distributors that handle the products concerned are found to be based on reasonably rational grounds in terms of the interests of consumers, such as for maintaining the quality of the products or for ensuring proper use of the products, and also where criteria equivalent to those mentioned above are applicable to other distributors which wish to handle the products.

-Supposed case: Supply of goods only to distributors that meet certain criteria associated with greenhouse gas reduction
+Supposed case 50: Supply of products only to distributors that meet certain criteria associated with greenhouse gas reduction

-In commencing the sale of a new version of Product A that generates significantly less greenhouse gas emissions in its manufacturing processes compared with the previous version, Enterprise X, which is a manufacturer of Product A, has decided to impose an obligation on those distributors (wholesalers and retailers) that are to handle the new version of Product A to reduce their greenhouse gas emissions to a certain extent, for the purpose of also reducing the greenhouse gas emissions generated at the sales stage of the product, in which Enterprise X is not directly involved.
+Product A is manufactured by Enterprises X, Y and Z. X has successfully developed a new version of Product A that generates significantly less greenhouse gas emissions in its manufacturing processes compared with the previous version.
+In commencing the sale of the new version of Product A, X has decided to impose an obligation on those distributors (wholesalers and retailers) that are to handle the new version of Product A to reduce their greenhouse gas emissions to a certain extent, for the purpose of also reducing the greenhouse gas emissions generated at the sales stage of the product, in which Enterprise X is not directly involved.

-Enterprise X is to supply its new version of Product A only to those wholesalers which can be recognized as engaged in greenhouse gas reduction, and has obliged such wholesalers to sell the product only to those retailers which can similarly be recognized as engaged in greenhouse gas reduction.
-Equivalent criteria are applicable to all the distributors that wish to handle the new version of Product A. Also, there is a situation where there are selections of trading partners other than Enterprise X for distributors which handle Product A.
+X is to supply its new version of Product A only to those wholesalers which can be recognized as engaged in greenhouse gas reduction, and has obliged such wholesalers to sell the product only to those retailers which can similarly be recognized as engaged in greenhouse gas reduction.
+Equivalent criteria are applicable to all the distributors that wish to handle the new version of Product A.

-Part II Restraints on the Business Activities of Trading Partners and Selection of Trading Partners (6): Selective distribution 2
+Part II Restraints on Business Activities of Trading Partners and Selection of Trading Partners (6): Selective distribution (ii)

-An influential enterprise in a market may sets up certain criteria for distributors handling its goods and thereby limits distributors that can handle its goods to those which meet the criteria, and also where the enterprise prohibits those distributors from reselling its goods to any distributor other than those authorized to handle its goods.
+An influential enterprise in a market may sets up certain criteria for distributors handling its products and thereby limits distributors that can handle its products to those which meet the criteria, and also where the enterprise prohibits those distributors from reselling its products to any distributor other than those authorized to handle its products.

-In such case, whether it is problematic under the Antimonopoly Act is judged by comprehensively considering the anti-competitive effects and procompetitive effects produced by selective distribution, with the rationality of the purpose of the act concerned and the adequacy of the means employed for it taken into account.
+In such case, whether it is problematic under the Antimonopoly Act is found by comprehensively considering the anticompetitive effects and pro-competitive effects produced by selective distribution, with the rationality of the purpose of the act concerned and the adequacy of the means employed for it taken into account.
 Specifically, each of the factors set forth in (i) through (v) of 2 (1) B above is comprehensively considered in addition to the type of the act concerned.
 Furthermore, when anti-competitive effects and pro-competitive effects are considered, it is necessary to take account of their impact on potential competitors at each trading stage.